 You, however, reserve the right to use whatever periods work for you, hence the x in the above explanation.

 Depending on your charting platform, the awesome oscillator indicator can appear in many different formats.
 Nevertheless, the most common format of the awesome oscillator is a histogram.

 The awesome oscillator indicator will fluctuate between positive and negative territory.
 A positive reading means the fast period is greater than the slow and conversely, a negative is when the fast is less than the slow.

 The one item to point out is that the color of the bars printed represent how the awesome oscillator printed for a period.
 Hence, you can have a green histogram, while the awesome oscillator is below the 0 line.

 Basic Awesome Oscillator Trading Strategies

-Now that we are all grounded on the awesome oscillator, let's briefly cover the 4 most common awesome-oscillator day trading strategies.
+Now that we are all grounded on the awesome oscillator, let’s briefly cover the 4 most common awesome oscillator strategies for day trading.

 #1 – Cross Above or Below the Zero Line

 If you use this strategy by itself, you will lose money.
-I hate to speak in such absolutes, but to trust an indicator blindly without any other confirming analysis is the quickest way to burn through your cash.
+To trust an indicator blindly without any other confirming analysis is the quickest way to burn through your cash.